top of page

 About Us

 Madison's first downtown floatation therapy and sensory deprivation tank center was born in the same manner as many new businesses: out of necessity.
-And based on seven years of floating experience, including visiting over 40 float centers around the world, Float Madison was built using the best float technologies available today, making them a world-class float studio.
+With 14 years of floating experience, including visiting over 60 float centers around the world, Float Madison utilizes the best float technologies available today, making them a world-class float studio.

 The Team